cloudevents/spec/subscriptions-api.md

 Each subscription is represented by an object that has the following properties:

 - **id** (string) – REQUIRED.
 The unique identifier of the subscription in the scope of the subscription manager.
+This value MUST be unique within the scope of the subscription manager and MUST be immutable.
 - **protocol** (string) - REQUIRED.
 Identifier of a delivery protocol.
 Because of WebSocket tunneling options for AMQP, MQTT and other protocols, the URI scheme is not sufficient to identify the protocol.
 The protocols with existing